PeppeL-G/bagawork/docs/code-files/src/routes/(other)/tutorials/programming/06-booleans-keepif-and-showif/+page.md

 * In a message app: Do you have 0 messages?
 	* If *yes*, show the text *You have no messages*
 	* If *no*, show a list with the messages
-* In a healthapp: Is the entered age negative?
+* In a health app: Is the entered age negative?
-	* If *yes*, show the text *The age must be greater than or equal to 0*
+	* If *yes*, show the text *The age you enter must be greater than or equal to 0*
 	* If *no*, show the text *The entered age is OK*

 To represent these *yes* and *no* answers, we can use the boolean datatype in JavaScript.
 This datatype only have two possible values: